jcdesousa/react-first-app/Readme.md

-# Create Your First React app
+# Building Your First React app

 This workshop covers the fundamentals of React.